A PhD, or Doctorate of Philosophy, is the highest level of degree that a student can achieve

 If you need an MPhil or MRes before enrolling on your PhD, search Masters degrees.

 A standard PhD is typically split into three stages.
 By way of illustration, a three-year PhD may follow the following pattern:

 - First year - You'll meet with your supervisor to discuss your research proposal and agree an action plan with deadlines.
 You'll then complete your literature review, in which you'll evaluate and critique existing works to inform the direction of your project and ensure that your research will be original.

-- Second year - Your focus will shift to gathering results and developing your thesis, and potentially begin writing chapters of your dissertation.
+- Second year - Your focus will shift to gathering results and developing your thesis, and potentially begin writing chapters of your thesis.
 You may also present your results and ideas at academic conferences, gain teaching experience, collaborate with other students on similar projects, communicate the benefits of your research to the general public through workshops, lectures and presentations, or submit work for publication in an academic journal or book.

 Other types of Doctoral degree

 - Higher doctorate - These are usually granted on the recommendation of a committee of internal and external examiners, which assesses a portfolio of published, peer-reviewed research that you've undertaken over the course of many years.
 This type of Doctorate is usually for those with several years of academic experience.
 Common award titles include the Doctor of Civil Law (DCL), Doctor of Divinity (DD), Doctor of Literature/Letters (DLit/DLitt/LitD/LittD), Doctor of Music (DMus/MusD), Doctor of Science (DS/SD/DSc/ScD) and Doctor of Law (LLD).